ssmerche/scrabble-solver/README.md

 # scrabble-solver

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+Small practice clojure app that gives all possible words and their points in scrabble for some letters.

 ## Usage

-FIXME
+lein run <letters> [words file (default is /usr/share/dict/words)]

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Scott Smerchek

 Distributed under the Eclipse Public License, the same as Clojure.